ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/_index.md

     - /data_types/environment/wastewater/
 ---

+## Introduction

 Wastewater surveillance could prove to be an effective system for monitoring COVID-19 prevalence and act as an early warning system for predicting upcoming outbreaks.
 See below for [general introduction to wastewater epidemiology](#background-wastewater-based-epidemiology).

-In this section, we present wastewater epidemiology data from various Swedish cities which have a total population of over 2.5 million people (over 25% of the population of Swden).
+This dashboard presents wastewater epidemiology data from various Swedish cities which have a total population of over 2.5 million people (over 25% of the population of Swden).
 The data presented here originates from analyses conducted by the two wastewater laboratories of [SEEC (The Swedish Environmental Epidemiology Center)](https://www.scilifelab.se/pandemic-response/pandemic-laboratory-preparedness/swedish-environmental-epidemiology-center-seec/), a pandemic laboratory preparedness resource project within [SciLifeLab’s Pandemic Preparedness Programme](https://www.scilifelab.se/pandemic-response).
 Samples are analyzed in two nodes of SEEC:

 - **SEEC-SLU:** Samples from Uppsala, Örebro, Umeå, Kalmar, Ekerö, Enköping, Knivsta, Tierp, Vaxholm, Älvkarleby, and Österåker, Östhammar are analyzed at the Swedish University of Agricultural Sciences node led by associate professor Anna J. Székely (anna.szekely@slu.se) and associate professor Maja Malmberg (maja.malmberg@slu.se).
 - **SEEC-KTH:** Samples from Stockholm and Malmö are analyzed at the KTH Royal Institute of Technology node led by associate professor Zeynep Cetecioglu Gurol (zeynepcg@kth.se).